Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 grpc {{?I-D.kumar-rtgwg-grpc-protocol}}.
 A significant number of network operators continue to rely on legacy network management mechanisms such as SNMP.

-## Lack integration with Network APIs
+## Lack integration with Open APIs

-Today, network API has been widely adopted by the northbound interface of OSS/BSS or Network orchestrators while YANG data models have been widely adopted by the northbound interface of the network controller or the interface between the network controller and the network devices.
+Today, open API has been widely adopted by the northbound interface of OSS/BSS or Network orchestrators while YANG data models have been widely adopted by the northbound interface of the network controller/orchestrator or the southbound interface of the network controller/orchestrator.
-However Network API ecosystem and YANG model ecosystem are both built as silo and lack integration or mapping between them.
+However Open API ecosystem and YANG model ecosystem are both built as silo and lack integration or mapping between them.

 # Architecture Overview